 Once you feel like you’ve “wrung out” winter, get back on track with healthy eating habits.
-You can start by adding certain cleansing foods that help you detox in order to clear your system of those last peppermint hot chocolates.
+You can start by adding certain cleansing foods that help you detox.
+These will clear your system of those last peppermint hot chocolates.

-When I was studying for my Nutritious Life certification with Keri I learned that some of the most nutrient dense cleansing foods are:
+When I was studying to become a Nutritious Life certified Nutrition and Wellness Coach with Keri Glassman, I learned that some of the most nutrient-dense cleansing foods are:

 There are many more foods than can assist in detoxing and cleansing, but this list is a great place to start.
 Start by adding one of these foods at each meal, and if you really want to boost your cleansing efforts, try to only eat these foods for a few days.

 The upside to eating all of these nutritious, cleansing foods?
-You’ll notice increased energy, decreased bloating, and a loss of those unwanted pounds that are keeping you from feeling spring break ready.
+You’ll notice increased energy, decreased bloating, and a loss of those unwanted pounds that are keeping you from feeling spring break or summer vacation ready.

 Danielle Diamond has been a yoga and lifestyle expert for over 18 years.
 She is a Nutritious Life Certified Nutrition and Wellness Coach who has written for Yahoo Beauty, appeared on the Today Show, and taught on YogaVibes and YogaDownload.
 She also teaches at A-list wellness events hosted by Yoga Journal and more.